 - SAML: Requires setup

-MintMCP's automatic OAuth wrapping adds enterprise authentication to any MCP server without code changes, a capability that distinguishes it from alternatives requiring manual configuration.
+MintMCP's OAuth brokering adds enterprise authentication to stdio and hosted MCP servers without requiring code changes, a capability that distinguishes it from alternatives requiring more manual configuration.

 Enforcing Usage Policies